smarini/tardis-phylogenetics/README.md

 #### Batches
 To ease the calculation burden for large data sets, data can be split into batches.
 In the configuration file, `params.gensize` defines the individual per batch, while `params.nbatches` defines the number of batches.
 So to have 500K population split into 50 batches of 10K individuals each, you can set `params.gensize = 10000`, and `params.nbatches = 50`.
 Note that this will submit to your workload manager
 50 jobs (1 per batch) for each generation.
-When all the jobs in the first genration are  complete, the 50 batches for the new generation will be submitted, and so on.
+When all the jobs in the first generation are  complete, the 50 batches for the new generation will be submitted, and so on.

 ## Yes but what TARDiS does exactly?
 TARDiS subsamples genomic data sets optimizing genomic diversity and temporal sampling according to parameters set by the users.